fineanmol/plant-tree/README.md

-🎋 Updated on Sun, 11 May 2025 09:44:50 GMT
+🎍 Updated on Sun, 11 May 2025 10:49:51 GMT

-> "The best error message is the one that never shows up."
+> "Experience is the name everyone gives to their mistakes."